makersacademy/takeaway-challenge/README.md

 Welcome to Makers Ice Cream Academy

-We're an experimental restaurant specialising in genetically modified and chemically enhanced ice-cream flavours.
+We specialise in the finest lab-grown experimental ice-cream flavours.

 Our products have no calories, fat, sugar or natural ingredients and are completely devoid of any nutritional value whatsoever.

-You can
+You can:
-- view the menu
+- view the menu;
-- select an ice cream
+- select an ice cream; and
-- place an order
+- place an order.

-We will
+We will:
-- calculate the order total
+- calculate the order total;
-- check that it's correct
+- check that it's correct; and
-- confirm the order with a text message
+- confirm the order with a text message.

-We generate our prices randomly and ship our ice creams by supersonic drone.
+We ship our ice creams by supersonic drone.
 For oral use only.
 Always read the label.
 Suitable for vegans.

 <h3>How to View the Menu</h3>